 I lead the facebook Events design team, and have also led the Local and Pages teams for long periods, leading a broad portfolio of products.
 Mentoring, and learning from world class talent is an amazing opportunity.
 I feel lucky every day for working with them pushing and growing our products.
 I work hard to make products useful, easy, and well crafted.
-New products I have been involved with include: Notifications Tab, Event Themes, Events Subscribe, Nearby Friends, Side-bar, Save, and Place Tips.
+New products I have been involved with include: Events Browse, Notifications Tab, Event Themes, Events Subscribe, Nearby Friends, Side-bar, Save, and Place Tips.

 Mobile Pages '12 / '13

 I led the effort to rethink pages, the best mobile tools for your businesses, brands and organizations, making it the second fully native experience built after Newsfeed on both Android and iOS.
 With mobile traffic on the rise, the new experience replaced our one-size-fits all page with local business vertical specific page experiences for the worlds businesses on mobile.
 The new experience showed major qualitative and quantitative improvements, and went hand-in-hand with the newly developed Nearby Places.

 In conjunction with the rethinking of Mobile Pages I also headed the design of the major new feature to help you find local businesses nearby.
 Built on top of suggestions that became more personalized the more you and your friends rated, reviewed, and checked into places.
 Helping you discover new places to visit, and enabling you to share your experiences by the addition of rating or reviewing places, making for the first and truly social local discovery tool powered by all your friends experiences.

 Major Life Events '11